The Oxford Dictionary defines vulnerability as

 - I am regularly asked to be involved in deeply satisfying work.
 I began working on projects and initiatives inside and outside of work that were absolutely aligned to my very public purpose and philosophy.

-- I (eventually) quit my corporate job, with the confidence to follow my bliss.
+- I quit my corporate job, with the confidence to follow my bliss.

 - Most importantly, I’m healthy and I’m happy!

 So, my very strong recommendation is to stop and reflect about how you are living your life.
-Because this is no dress rehearsal, so embrace your vulnerability and start living and leading wholeheartedly and vulnerably.
+Because this is no dress rehearsal.
+Embrace your vulnerability and start living and leading wholeheartedly and vulnerably.
 It’s bloody good!

 Vulnerability Game Changers